projectodd/openwhisk-katacoda/rules-triggers/03-setup-rules-triggers.md

     "2018-04-19T23:23:01.87488594Z  stdout: Invoked at: 4/19/2018, 11:23:01 PM"
 ]
 ```
-Now click on the first terminal tab and delete the `invoke-periodically` rule by doing:
+Now click on the **first Terminal tab** and delete the `invoke-periodically` rule by doing:

 ``wsk -i rule delete invoke-periodically``{{execute}}

-When you go back to the second terminal, you will see that the action invocations have stopped.
+When you go back to the **Terminal 2 tab**, you will see that the action invocations have stopped.